Rocco-Gossmann/PHP-Router/README.md

     (new Router(

-        // Folder, where the Router will search for suitable routers __DIR__ . "/controllers",
+        // Folder, where the Router will search for suitable Controllers and Routes __DIR__ . "/controllers",

-        // The Default router, used to handle all calles to the none domain __DIR__ . "/controllers/_.php",
+        // The Default Controller, used to handle all calles to the domain __DIR__ . "/controllers/_.php",

     ))->HandleRoute($_SERVER['REMOTE_URI']);